hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 - Provide more details on how bank transactions are retrieved and integrated into the system.
 - Clarify the maximum allowed time for creating expense records in the integration account based on the number of transactions.
 - Clarify the maximum allowed time for creating expense records in 20 integration accounts based on the number of transactions.
-- What is the meaning of "individual bank expense record" in requirement S8 AC8?
 - Can users manually add expense records to an account integrated with a bank?
 - What is the contingency plan if a bank encounters technical issues preventing the creation of expense records at 01:00?